Pranavmr100/Leadpoet/README.md

 # LeadPoet Subnet - Decentralized Lead Generation on Bittensor

-Welcome to **LeadPoet**, a Bittensor subnet designed to create a decentralized, privacy-compliant lead generation network.
-Contributors submit lead lists, validators ensure quality, and buyers access tailored leads via API or UI—all powered by the TAO token ecosystem.
+Welcome to **LeadPoet**, a Bittensor subnet designed to create a decentralized lead generation network.
+Contributors submit lead lists, validators ensure quality, and buyers access tailored leads via API or UI—all powered by Bittensor.

 ## Overview